Jaunt

 • <project_root>/.agents/skills/<dist-normalized>/SKILL.md

-• Fetches the README for the exact <dist>==<version> from PyPI, then uses an OpenAI "skills generator" to produce SKILL.md.
+• Fetches the README for the exact <dist>==<version> from PyPI, then uses the Codex "skills generator" to produce SKILL.md.

 If any piece fails (resolution, PyPI fetch, generation, write), Jaunt prints a warning and continues building without those missing skills.